croedel/MTECmqtt/README.md

 ```

 The other values of the `config.yaml` you probably don't need to change as of now.

-That's all you need to do!
+That's already all you need to do and you are ready to go!

 ### Advanced config
 Per default, the most interesting parameters are exported.